Silent Hill: Homecoming: Plot

-At the start of the game, the player controls Alex through a nightmare concerning his younger brother, Josh, before Alex wakes up in the cab of a truck driven by Travis Grady (the protagonist from Silent Hill: Origins) who gives him a ride to his hometown of Shepherd's Glen.
+At the start of the game, the player controls Alex through a nightmare concerning his younger brother, Josh, before Alex wakes up in the cab of a truck driven by Travis Grady (the protagonist of Silent Hill: Origins) who gives him a ride to his hometown of Shepherd's Glen.
 The town, named for a distant ancestor who helped found it, is covered in fog and deserted.
 At home, he finds his mother in a catatonic state, murmuring about his father leaving to find Josh; promising to find Josh, Alex leaves.

 Alex soon discovers that many more people have gone missing in Shepherd's Glen since he left, when he finds his childhood friend Elle Holloway pinning "missing" signs to a board outside the police department.
 As Alex explores the town, he witnesses the separate deaths of Mayor Bartlett and Dr. Fitch by monsters in the Otherworld, both of whom have a child who is missing.
 Back in Shepherd's Glen, Alex allies himself with Deputy Wheeler in the police department.
 Alex eventually learns that his father was involved in the secrets of the town and had left to attempt to resolve the town's problems, but before Alex is able to get answers from his mother at home, he is knocked unconscious as The Order—a religious cult from Silent Hill which has been taking people from the town— kidnaps his mother.

 Alex, Elle, and Wheeler take a boat across Toluca Lake to find Alex's father in Silent Hill but are intercepted by the Order.
 Elle and Wheeler are taken to Silent Hill's penitentiary, where Alex attempts to rescue them.
 He finds his mother bound; the player must make a decision regarding whether to kill her out of mercy or not, which will affect the outcome of the game.
 After rescuing Elle's mother, Judge Holloway, and separating from Wheeler once more, Alex finds the Order's church, where he secretly listens to his father in the confessional; the player may choose to forgive him, again affecting the outcome of the game.
 Alex later runs into his father, who reveals that Alex was never a soldier and has been in a mental hospital since "the accident" occurred.
 He begs forgiveness before he is killed by a monster called the Bogeyman (resembling Pyramid Head from Silent Hill 2).